Layout:: TextLayouter:: SimpleLineWrapping

 Creates a new line wrapping object that arranges the

-lines with the given width.
+items on lines with the given width.

 Public Instance Methods